instrumentisto/rust-incubator/4_backend/README.md

 These steps describe common crates and tools in [Rust] ecosystem required for web backend development.

-Before completing this step you should complete all its sub-steps.
+> ❗️Before completing this step you should complete all its sub-steps.

 After doing them you should be able to answer the following questions:
 - How should I interact with databases in [Rust] application and why?
 How can I organize migrations for my project?
 - What should I use for [HTTP] server implementation in [Rust], when and why?
 What about [WebSocket] connections?
 - What are options for making [HTTP] request (including [WebSocket] ones)?